jmfajardod/braccio_moveit/README.md

-# braccio_moveit
+# Moveit packages for Arduino Braccio

-Packages to use MoveIt with Braccio
+Packages to use MoveIt with real or simulated robot